You have skipped the navigation, tab for page content

 Te Maire Martin (Warriors v Panthers, 2024)

 Having arrived at Suncorp Stadium on a five-game winless run, a week removed from a thrashing at the hands of the Roosters and with their superstar No.7 Shaun Johnson unavailable, the Warriors were given little chance of overcoming the defending premiers.
-But someone forgot to tell Te Maire Martin, who proceeded to put together arguably the best game of his career and drag the Kiwi side to a famous victory by providing four line break assists, three try assists and booting the ball for 600 metres.
+But someone forgot to tell Te Maire Martin, who proceeded to put together arguably the best game of his career and drag the Kiwi side to a famous victory by providing four line-break assists, three try assists and booting the ball for 600 metres.
 After setting up both his centres with devastating short balls that left the defence with no chance earlier in the match, Martin demanded the ball with the game on the line and laid on another for Taine Tuaupiki to lock it up at 20-20.
-Tuaupiki calmly piloted the conversion and the Warriors had pulled off a famous win.
+Tuaupiki calmly piloted the conversion and the Warriors pulled off a famous win.

 Terrific Te Maire